mesantiago/restaurant-finder/README.md

 npm install -g yarn
 ```

-Setup and run the server app
+Setting up and running the app
 ------------
 - Install the node modules